Quick overview of suggested gear for padding the Murray River

 Sea kayaks are commonly used for the main run down the Murray from Bringenbrong Bridge, but almost any boat could be used.

 The requirements for the upper Murray are very different and you will struggle taking a single boat down the entire length of the Murray.
 Those kayakers doing the entire trip from source to sea will use two or three boats for the trip.
-A raft / packraft is most common way to tackle the section above Tom Groggin, either a raft or whitewater kayak down through the gorge and a sea kayak for the bottom section.
+A raft / packraft is the most common way to tackle the section above Tom Groggin, either a raft or whitewater kayak down through the gorge and a sea kayak for the bottom section.

 Don't rush out and buy a kayak.
 Consider joining your local paddling club to give you the opportunity to try out a number of different boats and to find the one that you are most comfortable in.
 Renting or trial days at your local kayak shop could provide alternative ways to try out different boats.